syncfusion-content/javascript-docs/js/Schedule/templates.md

 {% endhighlight %}

-**Note**: In horizontal Scheduler, the header template makes use of an additional field namely **classname** which holds either **e-parentnode** or **e-childnode** value.
+N>	In horizontal Scheduler, the header template makes use of an additional field namely **classname** which holds either **e-parentnode** or **e-childnode** value.
 The field **classname** can be used in the application scenario to check for the parent or child header node.
 You can apply the different template customization accordingly based on it.

 ## Priority Settings Template